SystemsApproach/ops/provision.rst

     NetBox report of cabling.

-Finally, if all of this seems like a tedious amount of detail, then you get the main point of this section.
+If all of this seems like a tedious amount of detail, then you get the main point of this section.
 Everything about automating the control and management of a cloud hinges on having complete and accurate data about its resources.
 Keeping this information in sync with the reality of the physical infrastructure is often the weakest link in this process.
 The only saving grace is that the information is highly structured, and tools like NetBox help us codify this structure.

 3.1.2 Configure and Boot
 ~~~~~~~~~~~~~~~~~~~~~~~~